 Really it all comes down to usability.
 The easier your site is for users to navigate, the more appealing it will be to search engines too.
 Remember that Google and other search engines are there to please users and therefore take the usability of websites into consideration when ranking them.

 Google’s search algorithm uses a plethora of information related to usability when ranking your website.
-If your site has a great menu hierarchy and is easy to navigate, users will stay on it longer (reducing your bounce rate) and are more likely to convert.
-Whereas if your site has poor menu hierarchy and is difficult to browse, your bounce rate will be high and click through rate low.
+If your site has a great menu hierarchy and is easy to navigate, users will stay on it longer (reducing your bounce rate), visite more pages and are more likely to convert.
+Whereas if your site has poor menu hierarchy and is difficult to browse, your bounce rate will be high and your click-through rate low.
 This information is then processed and used to determine where you rank on search engine results pages.

 Generating site links with a good menu hierarchy